Home

 Pace yourself!
 Don’t expect to see everything in one visit unless you plan on running through the place, and what fun is that?
 For a less hectic day, limit yourself to the gardens and Grand Apartments, which include the King’s state apartment, the Queen’s state apartment, the Hall of Mirrors, and more.

-The Grand Apartments are open daily from 9:00 am to 5:30 pm.
+The Palace and Grand Apartments are open daily from 9:00 am to 5:30 pm.
 From April through October, they close at 6:30 pm.

 Have more time?
 Check out the King’s private bedroom in the palace (by guided tour only), where he went to escape the formality of palace life.
 You can also go see the Estate of Marie Antoinette, including the Grand Trianon, Petite Trianon, and Hamlet – a 25 minute stroll away, or you can take the mini-train.